ServerMonkey/fastpkg/README.md

 'cfg', 'jpg' and so on.
 It is not allowed to use an empty string.
 If you have a package that does not have an extension, use for example 'data' or 'run' as extension.
 This will rename the downloaded file to this extension.
-This string is also uses to tell the installer how to behave and detect archive files.
-For example, if you have a .zip file, the installer will extract the .zip file.
+This string is also uses to tell the installer how to behave and detect archive or jigdo files.

+If the extension is '.jigdo' fastpkg will use jigdo-lite to download the image.
+Usually you want to use the extension '.iso.jigdo' in your repo.
+Make sure your URL points to the .jigdo file and not the .iso or .template file.

 #### INSTALLER